DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: DLBacktrace

 \subsection{Relevance for Attention Layers:}

-Currently, the majority of AI models across various applications are primarily based on the attention mechanism \cite{Vaswani2017AttentionIA}.
-Accordingly, we have extended our Backtrace algorithm to provide support for this attention model~\cite{Achtibat2024AttnLRPAL}.

-Attention mechanism allows the model to focus on specific parts of the input sequence, dynamically weighting the importance of different elements when making predictions.
-The attention function employs the equation:
+Most modern AI models rely on the attention mechanism \cite{Vaswani2017AttentionIA}, which has been extended in our work to support the DLBacktrace algorithm.The attention mechanism allows the model to focus on relevant parts of the input sequence by dynamically adjusting the importance of elements for predictions.
+The attention function is defined as: